A survey and analysis of TLS interception mechanisms and motivations: Delegation of content and keys

 \subsubsection{Keyless SSL}

-The CloudFlare CDN proposes to serve TLS content without the knowledge of their customer's private key by requiring that the origin server also act as a key server that can sign and decrypt a key share or ePMS (for DHE and RSA key exchanges, respectively) upon request by the edge server.
-The edge server is then able to compute the shared secret and derive symmetric encryption keys with the client.
-The solution is dubbed as Keyless SSL~\cite{keyless-ssl}.
+The Cloudflare CDN offers Keyless SSL~\cite{keyless-ssl,StebilaS15}, a solution to serve content over HTTPS without the knowledge of a customer's private key by requiring that the origin server also act as a key server that can sign and decrypt a key share or ePMS (for DHE and RSA key exchanges, resp.) upon request by the edge server.
+The latter is then able to compute the shared secret and derive symmetric encryption keys with the client.

 \subhead{Protocol flaws} The key server remains agnostic to TLS and simply acts as a signing/decryption oracle, communicating over a mutually authenticated channel with the edge server.
 In this setup, Keyless SSL was found to be vulnerable to two attacks when an attacker compromises an edge server~\cite{keyless-ssl-analysis}.
 First, for RSA handshakes, an attacker can query the origin key server from a compromised edge to decrypt previously captured ePMS, which leads to the full decryption of the corresponding traffic.
 Second, for DHE handshakes, the attacker can request a signature on a Server Config (SCFG) message as used in the QUIC protocol.
 The malicious SCFG message contains the attacker's DH parameters and a large expiration time.
 The attacker can then act as a QUIC server and impersonate the origin server to clients until the origin server certificate is revoked.
+Although these attacks have been published in 2017, there is evidence that Cloudflare was aware of at least the first one in 2012~\cite{smith-sullivan-tweet}.

-Bhargavan et al.~\cite{keyless-ssl-analysis} propose a solution to fix these issues by making the key server partially aware of TLS.
+Bhargavan et al.~\cite{keyless-ssl-analysis} propose to fix these issues by making the key server aware of TLS in a solution called 3(S)ACCE-K-SSL.
 In particular, it is the key server that generates and signs DHE parameters, and encrypts the \textsf{Finished} message given the transcript of the handshake between the client and the edge server.
 The edge does not know the master secret and is unable to resume the session by itself.
-The authors also discuss the need for an extra PKI to distinguish middleboxes and specific contents to be served.
+The authors also discuss the need for an extra PKI to distinguish middleboxes and authenticate each piece of content to be served.
 This solution requires three round trips with the origin server instead of one, thus comes at a significant performance cost.